1RGB1/WhereToEat/README.md

 ## Overview

-This is an App to suggest a place for you aound your location
+This is an App to suggest a place for you around your location

 ## Features

-*    **Suggest button: Suggests for you a place to eat in around your location**
+*    **Suggest button: Suggests for you a place around your location to eat in**